daffainfo/ctf-writeup/SpringForwardCTF 2023/HOSTile Takeover/README.md

 > https://nicc-hostile-takeover.chals.io

 ## About the Challenge
-We have been given a website and We need to access the `/admin` endpoint
+We were given a website and We need to access the `/admin` endpoint

 ![preview](images/preview.png)